xiaomeixw/NoRxJava/README.md

 24.[Android Application Architecture](https://medium.com/ribot-labs/android-application-architecture-8b6e34acda65?source=false---------3):Our journey from standard Activities and AsyncTasks to a modern MVP-based architecture powered by RxJava.(Chinese translation:[Android应用架构](http://www.jianshu.com/p/8ca27934c6e6)).

+25.[Unit Testing RxJava Observables](https://medium.com/ribot-labs/unit-testing-rxjava-6e9540d4a329#.a3d6yribm):RxJava is a great library, but it’s not easy to get started.
+Here we outline different approaches to unit test Observables.

+26.[Why should we use RxJava on Android](https://medium.com/@lpereira/why-should-we-use-rxjava-on-android-c9066087c56c?source=false---------5):Reactive Extensions (Rx) are a set of interfaces and methods which provide a way to developers solve problems rapidly, simply to maintain, and easy to understand.
+RxJava provides just that, a set of tools to help you write clean and simpler code.To be honest with you, at first I thought RxJava was just way to difficult to understand and the ideia to add a library just to use these new tools was very troubling for me.
+After awhile, I understood that I was struggling by doing the same boilerplate implementation over and over again to keep the user updated on what is going on the application.

+27.[RX Java and Recursion](https://medium.com/@stevenlow1983/rx-java-and-recursion-719f8ee1977a#.hs9i55gqp):Recently I had what seemed like a tricky problem.
+I was using akka and wanted to make an http call within the method handling a message.
+When the http call completed, I wanted the actor to send a message back to the original sender actor.
+As I was using akka I needed to make the http call asynchronously so as not to block the thread.
+Seems straight forward enough if I use something like ReactiveX.
+I can use an async http client and convert a future into an observable.
+I can then subscribe to that observable, handle the http response, and send a message back to the sender.
+All lovely and non-blocking.

 ### 1-2 Video